 Caring for someone with a mental health problem

 If you are looking after someone with a mental health problem you may find you have to try and support them through bouts of depression, panic attacks or bi-polar episodes.
 Scottish Young Carers have developed a useful guide with practical tips on how to deal with those kind of situations.

 But if you are struggling to help someone with a mental health problem then ask for help from the organisations above.
 It's not easy for anyone to care for someone with mental health problems, let alone a young person like you.

 The 'are you a carer in crisis' page has phone numbers of people and organisations to contact in an emergency.

 It's a good idea to get a plan in place for emergency situations before they happen.
 Derbyshire Carers Young Carers Service will be able to help you do this.

 If you are looking after a close family member such as a parent, brother or sister, you may find that your caring role puts a strain on your relationship with them.
-Particularly if you are looking after a parent, it may make your relationship feel a little bit strange as the line between parent and child becomes a bit blurred as roles reverse.
+Particularly if you are looking after a parent, it may make your relationship feel a little bit strange - it may feel like your the parent sometimes!

 Childline also has lots of advice about dealing with family relationships including looking after someone with mental health issues, dealing with death and also living in a step-family.